Skip to Content

 The LRV ( light reflectance value), is the amount of light a paint color either absorbs or reflects.
 LRVs range from 0-100, with 100 being pure white and 0 being absolute black.
 So the higher on the LRV scale, the more light-reflective the paint color will be.

-LRV is an important factor to consider when you are trying to pick a paint color for your home because it will tell you how much light the paint color will absorb or reflect.
+LRV is an important factor to consider when choosing a paint color for your home because it tells you how much light the paint color will absorb or reflect.

 Benjamin Moore Paint Deck Index (1)